jennysloane/jfsloane/content/blog/intro_to_R/index.md

 <p1> Note: It's important to pay attention to spacing here.
 For example, if I had `author:Jenny Sloane` without the space I would have issues with knitting my document. </p1>

 ## R Chunks
 We already have a few chunks created for us in our template.
 In any code chunk, you'll see a few buttons in the top right corner: an options/gear button and 2 arrows.
-The gear button allows you to modify chunk options (I don't think I've ever used this).
-Next to the gear button, there's an arrow pointing down, which if you click it will run all of the chunks *above* the current chunk.
-Finally, the green arrow pointing to the right will run all of the code within that current chunk.
+- The gear button allows you to modify chunk options (I don't think I've ever used this).
+- Next to the gear button, there's an arrow pointing down, which if you click it will run all of the chunks *above* the current chunk.
+- Finally, the green arrow pointing to the right will run all of the code within that current chunk.
 Of course you can also run your code line by line the same way as we did in the .R scripts (I usually navigate to the chunk I want to work on, press the arrow pointing down, and then run my code line by line by pressing ctrl + enter).

 R chunks have certain options you can set.
 For example, if you want the actual code to appear in your knitted document, you can set `echo=TRUE` and if you only want the output to appear and no code you can set `echo=FALSE`.
 Other chunk options that I often use are: `include`, `warning`, `message`, and `eval`.

 The first chunk you see in the template is a little bit different.
 While this chunk is not necessary and you can remove it if you'd like, this is where you can set global chunk options.
 For example, you can see echo is set to TRUE here, so this means all of the code will appear in your knitted document.
 You can override the global chunk settings by directly adjusting the options in any specific chunk.

-As a small aside, you may have noticed next to the `r` in the first chunk it says "setup".
-This is where you can set a "name" for you chunk, so it makes sense that this chunk is called setup.
+As a small aside, you may have noticed next to the `r` in the example chunk above it says "pressure".
+This is where you can set a "name" for you chunk, so it makes sense that this chunk is called pressure as it's plotting pressure.
 This is just another way to help keep your code and report organized.

 <p1> Fun (and helpful) fact: in the top right hand corner of the Source Editor there is a button that is a stack of line.
-I've heard this referred to as the "pancake button", which I love!
+I've heard this referred to as the *pancake button*, which I love!
 If you click on the pancake button, you'll see an outline for your entire document!
 To use the outline feature, you simply have to include "headers" within your document.
 You can include headers by using # (see image below for examples). </p1>

 <p1> :books: Recommended resource: Check out the R Markdown "Cheat Sheet" by going to Help &rarr; Cheat Sheets &rarr; R Markdown Cheat Sheet.